jjcc201-2/demo-microsoft-dev-box/README.md

 The following Azure resource providers must be registered in your subscription:
    - `Microsoft.DevCenter` - For Azure Dev Center resources
-   - `Microsoft.Network` - For virtual networking components
+   - `Microsoft.Network` - For managed network infrastructure
    - `Microsoft.KeyVault` - For Key Vault secrets management
    - `Microsoft.Authorization` - For role assignments
    - `Microsoft.Resources` - For resource group management